ncri/ajaxify_rails/README.md

 ### Links or Forms that need to trigger full Page Reloads

-We all know them.
-Those big requests changing the layout of the page so significantly that loading ajax into a content area and doing some minor layout tweaks here and there simply doesn't cut it.
-Sigh.
+Sometimes requests change the layout of the page so significantly that loading only the main content via Ajax and doing some minor layout tweaks here and there are simply not sufficient.

-There might also be links and forms which already have their own ajax functionality.
+There might also be links and forms which already have their own Ajax functionality.

-Well, to turn Ajaxify off for certain links and forms, simply add the class `no_ajaxify` directly to the link or form:
+For these cases you can turn off Ajaxify, by simply adding the class `no_ajaxify` directly to links or forms:

     = link_to 'Change everything!', re_render_it_all_path, class: 'no_ajaxify'